neildunbar/mariadb55/README.md

 ==================

 A reasonably simple Ubuntu 12.04 LTS container with the pieces to form a MariaDB 5.5 Galera cluster.
-It's based on Nick Stenning's MariaDB 5.5 container for MariaDB 5.5, and adds in default support for X.509 based administrative authentication.
+It's based on Nick Stenning's container for MariaDB 5.5, and adds in default support for X.509 based administrative authentication.

 (Repeating the warning from Nick S)

 **NB**: Please be aware that by default docker will make the MariaDB port accessible from anywhere if the host firewall is unconfigured.
-It also exposes the Galera wsrep port (by default 4567) globally.
+It also exposes the Galera wsrep port (by default 4567) globally, as well as the snapshot transfer port (default 4444).
+Care should be taken, perhaps, to firewall off these ports at the docker root level.
+While port 3306 might need wider exposure, ports 4567 and 4444 have no need to be exposed to anything other than members of the cluster.

 The root password for the first node (and therefore the entire cluster) is randomly generated.
 This password can only be used to